Home » Geography » Flash Floods

 Effects of Flash Floods

-• It has an effect on the natural environment, including pollution, agriculture, vegetation, and geomorphology.
+• It affects the natural environment, including pollution, agriculture, vegetation, and geomorphology.

 • The human population is affected (entrapments, injuries, fatalities).